Specialized Pediatric Orthopedic Care in Kentucky

 Norton Children’s Orthopedics of Louisville, affiliated with the UofL School of Medicine, provides specialized orthopedic care for children and adolescents across Kentucky and the region.

-Our fellowship-trained pediatric orthopedic surgeons, nonsurgical physicians, physician assistants and dedicated spine nurse navigator focus on the unique needs of growing bones, joints and muscles, ensuring children receive care tailored to their growth and development.
-From acute fractures and sports injuries to complex disorders such as scoliosis, limb deformities and neuromuscular conditions, our team delivers expertise in child-focused orthopedic care.
+Our fellowship-trained pediatric orthopedic surgeons, nonsurgical physicians, advanced practice providers and dedicated nurse navigator deliver timely access, coordinated care and developmentally appropriate treatment plans.
+The team focuses on the unique needs of growing bones, joints and muscles, ensuring children receive care tailored to their growth and development.
+From acute fractures and sports injuries to complex disorders such as limb deformities and neuromuscular conditions, we ensure every child receives specialized care.

-When higher-level care is needed, patients benefit from access to Norton Children’s Hospital, a Level I Pediatric Trauma Center.
-We also provide extremely low-dose EOS imaging for safer spine and orthopedic evaluations.
+When higher-level care is required, patients benefit from seamless access to Norton Children’s Hospital, a Level I Pediatric Trauma Center, along with advanced, low-dose EOS imaging for precise evaluation with reduced radiation exposure.

 What Your Patients Can Expect When You Refer to Norton Children’s Orthopedics of Louisville

-• Clinics in Louisville and Elizabethtown, including sports injury clinic
+• Locations in Louisville and Elizabethtown, including a sports injury clinic

 • Clubfoot specialty care and care for other leg, foot and lower extremity conditions: Individualized treatment plans for infants and children, using both nonsurgical and surgical approaches when needed